Netanyahu rejects Hamas' Gaza cease-fire demands, says troops will push into Rafah

 Tel Aviv, Israel — Israeli Prime Minister Benjamin Netanyahu has rejected Hamas demands for a cease-fire and vowed to press ahead with Israel's military offensive in Gaza until achieving what he called "absolute victory."
 He also said — despite myriad warnings from humanitarian agencies of possible dire consequences — that he had ordered the Israel Defense Forces to prepare to push into the southern Gaza city of Rafah.

-Most of the roughly 1.5 million Palestinians displaced from their homes by the war in Gaza have packed into the southern town near the border with Egypt.
+Most of the roughly 1.5 million Palestinians displaced from their homes by the war in Gaza have packed into the southern city near the border with Egypt or the area around it.
 Many are living in squalid tent camps and overflowing U.N.-run shelters.

 The U.S. has been pushing Israel to adjust its tactics in Gaza amid soaring deaths.
 Officials in the Hamas-run enclave say the death toll is nearing 28,000.
 Many of those casualties have been women and children, but Hamas officials do not differentiate between combatants and civilians in their statistics.